-Whitewater Guide Assessment Project
+Whitewater Guide Assessment Project (sample)

 Introduction

-This assessment task must be completed as part of your assessment.
+This task must be completed as part of your Whitewater Guide assessment.
 It must be your original work.

 You have 6 weeks from the conclusion of your practical assessment to submit your project and log book.
 Projects should be concise and easy to follow from a practical point of view.
 Point form is acceptable.